 - Using University Identity Elements

-Departments working with external vendor products should contact the university Creative Director or Web Specialist to ensure the university's identity components are handled appropriately.
+Departments working with external vendor products should contact the university Art Director or Web Specialist to ensure the university's identity components are handled appropriately.